tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 But I don't buy it.
 I've been an indie consultant for 8 years and have built a network and community of fellow indies.
 I've had many open and honest private conversations with indies about money, success and anxiety.
 Through these conversations I've come to two realizations:

-1. For many indie consultants who have deliberately rejected the 9-5 of full-time employment, trying to specialize and box yourself in is a path to burnout and failure
+1. For many indie consultants who have rejected the 9-5 of full-time employment, trying to specialize and box yourself in is a path to burnout and failure
 2. This second group of weird indie consultants is often just as successful as the first group (if not more so) - they're just less vocal about it

 So in this post I'm going to reject the commonly accepted wisdom and look at why specializing is hard, why it fails and what an alternative path looks like.
 The answer lies in developing strong opinions and a distinctive vibe.

-## Why is Specializing Hard?
+## Specializing is "not even wrong"

 If you look around at common advice for indie consultants you’ll get told to specialize: to create a narrow definition of who you’re serving and what you offer.